PRIVACY POLICY.

 Introduction

 Climate Action for Associations Limited (CAFA) respects and is committed to protecting your privacy.
-We aim to maintain consistently high standards in our use and storage of your personal data, and endeavour to comply with the Data Protection Act 1998, the EU General Data Protection Regulation (GDPR) and other relevant legislation.
+We aim to maintain consistently high standards in our use and storage of your personal data, and endeavour to comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and other relevant legislation.

 To reflect changes in privacy laws, this updated Privacy Policy aims to clearly inform you of how we use your personal data, how we ensure it is kept secure and your choices about its use.
 We hope this can help you to make informed decisions when using our website or other services we provide.